 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

 The sums typically range between three and four digits (in USD).
-Digital currencies (mainly, cryptocurrencies) are usually used for these payments, as they are difficult/impossible to trace.
-To ensure data safety, it is recommended to store backups in remote servers and/or unplugged storage devices (ideally, in several separate locations).
+Digital currencies (mainly, cryptocurrencies) are mostly used for these payments, as they are difficult/impossible to trace.
+To ensure data safety, you are advised to store backups on remote servers and/or unplugged storage devices (ideally, in several separate locations).

 How did ransomware infect my computer?

-|Threat Type||Ransomware, Crypto Virus, Files locker|
+|Threat Type||Ransomware, Crypto Virus, Files locker.|

-|Encrypted Files Extension||.CU (files are also appended with a unique ID and cyber criminals' email address)|
+|Encrypted Files Extension||.CU (files are also appended with a unique ID and the cyber criminals' email address).|

-|Ransom Demanding Message||FILES ENCRYPTED.txt and the text presented in the pop-up|
+|Ransom Demand Message||FILES ENCRYPTED.txt and the text presented in the pop-up.|

 |Cyber Criminal Contactfirstname.lastname@example.org and email@example.com|